prashravoor/digital_borders_animal_reid/README.md

 The official TFLite provided by Google is rather slow.
 Install the alternative compiled version provided by PINTO as mentioned in the corresponding readme
 Install MQTT using `python3 -m pip install mqtt` <br>
 On a laptop / desktop, setup the MQTT broker service using `sudo apt install mosquitto` <br>
-Provide values for the MQTT server in the Raspberry Pi code files, and run the program
+Provide values for the MQTT server in the Raspberry Pi code files, and run the program <br>
+Before running any of the MQTT programs, setup the PYTHONPATH correctly using `export PYTHONPATH=$PYTHONPATH:<Repo base dir>` <br>

+## Tracking
+Run the subscriber program on the laptop using `python3 raspberry_pi/mqtt/subscriber.py` to start the listening service for the tracking

 # Identification Pipeline with Triplet loss
 ## Setup